brooksdavis/zfsowner/README.md

 	Install in /usr/local/etc/rc.d to remount user owned mount points as the user at boot.
 Such mountpoints are marketed by the freebsd.org:owner attribute.

+*	zfs-update-exports

+	Install in /usr/local/bin and add an entry to sudoers like

+	> ALL ALL=(root) NOPASSWD: /usr/local/bin/zfs-update-exports

+	to allow users to force a refers of exports after altering their delegated share setttings.